spray/spray/docs/documentation/spray-http/index.rst

 The *spray-http* module contains a fully immutable, case-class based model of the major HTTP data structures, like HTTP requests, responses and common headers.
-It also includes a parser for the latter, which is able to construct the more structured header models from raw, unstructured header name/value pairs.
+It also includes a parser for the latter, which is able to construct the more structured header models from raw unstructured header name/value pairs.

 Dependencies